 That’s not possible, of course, since the case against him has not concluded.
-The HPCSA’s Professional Conduct Committee (PCC) that is hearing the charge against Noakes, hasn’t even heard closing argument from lawyers on both sides yet.
-And it only intends issuing a ruling after that, on April 21, 2017.
+The HPCSA’s Professional Conduct Committee (PCC) that is hearing the charge has yet to hear closing argument from lawyers on both sides.
+The PCC will issue a ruling after that, on April 21, 2017.

 Here’s what Adams had to say:

 “A Professional Conduct Committee does not, in the ordinary course of events, issue press statements.